Victor Adding Machine Co., est. 1918

 The following year, Carl Buehler died at the age of 66.
 As if that weren’t enough of a blow for his son to suffer, Victor’s mechanical genius Oliver Johantgen died the same year at just 57.

-“They tried their best for us,” a former employee recalled in 1968.
+“They tried their best for us,” one former employee recalled in the 1968 company history, It All Adds Up.
 “The works manager himself used to come over to our home and pick me up just so I’d be able to get in a few hours of work.
 They’d also send people around to the homes to find out if people needed any help.
 If we had debts, they’d help you figure out a way to pay them off, and they’d pay them off too.
 Then you repaid the company whenever you were able to.
-At work, soup and coffee were served free to the employees, and they set up a way we could Buehler Bros. meat at the plant at wholesale prices.”
+At work, soup and coffee were served free to the employees, and they set up a way we could get Buehler Bros. meat at the plant at wholesale prices.”

 [Victor employees gather at the Edgewater Beach Hotel at the launch of the company’s profit sharing plan on December 8, 1941.
 The event was a bit less joyous than intended, coming one day after the Japanese attack on Pearl Harbor.]

-As for the R&D end of things, A.C. replaced Johantgen with another accomplished lifelong calculator machine junkie, Thomas O. Mehan (previously the inventor of the old “Brennan” machine), who rolled out the versatile Victor 600 and 700 series shortly before World War II.
-The machine in our collection is one of the 600’s, featuring a full 6-column keyboard, no dial-wheel register, and the lightest weight achieved yet: less than 9 LBS.
-It sold in 1939 for around $50, or roughly $850 when adjusted for inflation.
+Part of this was the consequence of a rejuvenated research & development team, as A.C.
+Buehler had replaced the late Johantgen with another accomplished lifelong calculator machine junkie, Thomas O. Mehan (previously the inventor of the old “Brennan” machine).
+Just ahead of the war, Mehan rolled out the versatile Victor 600 and 700 series.
+One of the machines in our collection is a 600 model from around this period, featuring a full 6-column keyboard, no dial-wheel register, and the lightest weight achieved yet: less than 9 LBS!
+It sold in 1939 for around $50, or roughly $1,000 when adjusted for inflation.

-Mehan’s slick modern designs spurred a rebound in Victor sales, but the machines were marketed basically the same way every Victor model had been since the beginning.
+Mehan’s slick modern designs captured the interest of a whole new generation of number crunchers, but the machines were marketed basically the same way every Victor model had been since the beginning.

-“Cut your operating costs,” one 1940s ad for the Victor 600 read.
+“Cut your operating costs,” read one 1940s ad for the Victor 600.
 “Eliminate long hours of hand figuring.
 Anyone can operate.
 Small, compact, easy to move anywhere.
 Precision-built, like fine watches.
 Strong and sturdy.
 Made by the World’s Largest Exclusive Manufacturers of Adding Machines.”

-Of course, the “exclusive” was only partially true.
-Like many Chicago manufacturers, Victor’s Rockwell Street plant expanded during the war, as the usual business took second fiddle to new military contracts.
-A.C.
-Buehler’s roster of workers grew from around 350 to over 1,400 as Victor was given a critical role in producing bombsight devices for the U.S. Air Force—including the Norden design that would eventually be used by the Enola Gay above Hiroshima.
+In order to meet the demands of its new defense contracts, A.C.
+Buehler’s roster of workers grew from around 350 to over 1,400 during the war, and the plant was significantly expanded.
+Due in part to the company’s solid reputation with “figuring” instruments, it was given a critical role in producing bombsight devices for the U.S. Air Force—including the Norden design that would eventually be used by the Enola Gay above Hiroshima.

 [A.C.
 Buehler (third from left) presenting the Enola Gay’s bombsight 4120 to the Smithsonian Institute in 1947]

-Riding high into peacetime, Victor got into the automatic calculator game, and also started widening its corporate heft.
-They bought out the old McCaskey Register Company, merged back in with the Buehler Bros.
-Company (which had been carrying on under the control of A.C.’s brothers all these years), and eventually joined forces with one of their old rivals—the Comptometer Corporation (once known as Felt & Tarrant MFG).
-It was called a merger, but Victor took over control of the Comptometer calculator products, creating a new entity in 1961 known as the Victor-Comptometer Corporation.
+Riding high into peacetime, Victor was able to put its considerable resources into research and development, doing its best to keep up with the lightning fast advancements in business machine technology.
+There were necessary corporate shake-ups, too, as the firm bought out the old McCaskey Register Company, merged back in with the Buehler Bros.
+Company (which had been carrying on under the control of A.C.’s brothers all these years), and eventually joined forces with one of their old rivals—the Comptometer Corporation (formerly the Felt & Tarrant MFG Co.).
+The latter acquisition was called a “merger,” but Victor took over control of Comptometer’s automatic calculator products, creating a new entity in 1961 known as the Victor-Comptometer Corporation.

-By 1968, the little upstart that began with a misunderstanding had grown into a Fortune 500 company, with more than a dozen plants around North America—including the original Chicago facility.
+By 1968, the little upstart business that had begun with a misunderstanding had grown into a Fortune 500 company, with more than a dozen plants around North America—including the original Chicago facility.
 Following A.C.
 Buehler’s death in 1971, however—and the subsequent rise of his son A.C.
 Jr. to Chairman—change was on the way.

 Victor-Comptometer merged with New Jersey’s Walter Kidde & Co, Inc., in 1977, and much of the old Victor calculator production was moved to El Paso, Texas, under the name Victor Business Products.